 When the customer fixes the timeline of the project, and there are no chances to change it, Waterfall is the only method that can provide the predicted outcomes.

-When the project requirement is for the enhancement of the legacy system, where the client has properly defined the features and the interface is similar to any other product, using the Waterfall method is a great option.
+When the project requirement is for the enhancement of the legacy system, where the client has clearly defined the features and the interface is similar to that of any other product, using the Waterfall method is a great option.

 If the project owner defines a budget that is not flexible, the best choice for the developers will be the Waterfall method to create the software.